AdmcCarthy/Investigating_Baseball_Data/README.rst

 MASTER.csv also contains, birthCountry, birthState, birthCity which will be useful to investigate this question.

-Schools and CollegePlaying are interesting candidates for this investigation.

-schoolCity, schoolState, schoolID are all values to explore.
+Schools and CollegePlaying are interesting candidates for positional information containing schoolCity, schoolState, schoolID are all values to explore.

 CollegePlaying.csv gives the data, while Schools.csv gives the lookup to what the values in schoolID mean.